gsa-oes/office-of-evaluation-sciences/pages/join.md

 ---
 ## Academic Affiliate

 We identify opportunities to work with agencies on an ongoing basis, and often need additional subject matter expertise.
-As an Academic Affiliate, you will be able to apply your work to improve government, and have the opportunity to publish results.
-Tell us about your area of expertise, and we may reach out to you to collaborate on a specific project.
+As an Academic Affiliate, you will be able to apply your work to improve government, and have the opportunity to publish results. <a href="https://docs.google.com/forms/d/e/1FAIpQLSeqnuRSZNKZt9bVLAGw6G64i5oUNDqsGcrX7dvgGpvlac9Cog/viewform?usp=sf_link">Tell us about your area of expertise</a>, and we may reach out to you to collaborate on a specific project.

-<a href="https://docs.google.com/forms/d/e/1FAIpQLSeqnuRSZNKZt9bVLAGw6G64i5oUNDqsGcrX7dvgGpvlac9Cog/viewform?usp=sf_link">Share your expertise</a>

 ## OES Fellowship Program